 Francis Coppola, Bank of America and Margret Thatcher nearly torpedoed The Empire Strikes Back?
 Sounds crazy, but it’s true.

-Ultimately the film was saved when Lucasfilm was able to get Bank of America to hand over the loan to First National Bank of Boston.
+Ultimately the film was saved when Lucasfilm was able to get Bank of America to hand over their loan to First National Bank of Boston.
 First National agreed to extend further funds, but with the stipulation that Twentieth Century Fox serve as the guarantor for the loan.
 Fox agreed, only if they received a larger percentage of the box office gross.
 Lucas begrudgingly agreed, and the film was completed.

 The final cost of The Empire Strikes Back?
 Thirty-three million dollars.

 The final box office take of The Empire Strikes Back in its initial release?
 Two hundred and nine million dollars, just shy of the original Star Wars‘s $220 million domestic box office gross.
 Certainly not the disastrous one-third of that $220 million that Bank of America was projecting.
-If anything, The Empire Strikes Back was released at the end of May, 1980 and by the following September, First National Bank of Boston had been paid back in full.
+The Empire Strikes Back was released at the end of May, 1980 and by the following September, First National Bank of Boston had been paid back in full.

-Would Bank of America relented and supplied the funds required to finish the film?
+Would Bank of America relented and supplied the additional funds required to finish the film?
 Possibly, but they most likely would have insisted on watching every penny being spent, which would have necessitated the cutting of scenes and other corners that Kurtz was loath to do previously.
 The result would have been a seriously compromised version from the classic we know today.

 Worst case scenario, Bank of America could have insisted on shutting down the film entirely and then try to recoup their loss by selling off props and sets to a number of the other Star Wars-clone films that many other studios were attempting to produce to cash in on the burgeoning science-fiction craze.